Hi, I’m Grace!

 My approach:

-my values: liberation for all, compassion, safety, self-agency, community, curiosity, and embodiment
+collective liberation, compassion, safety, self-agency, community, curiosity, and embodiment

 I often work with people who experience: